jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 ### Look at Effect when:

-- You need sophisticated orchestration (timeouts, retries, circuit breakers, rate limiting)
+- You need the full ecosystem (dependency injection, layers, structured concurrency, tracing)
-- Testability is critical and you want pure dependency injection
+- Testability is critical and you want pure dependency injection with swappable services
-- You want consistent policies applied uniformly across your application
+- You want consistent policies applied uniformly via layers across your entire application
 - Your team has capacity to learn functional programming concepts and advanced abstractions

-### Consider awaitly when:
+### Consider Awaitly when:

 - You want Result types with familiar async/await syntax
 - You want the compiler to verify that you've handled all error cases
 - You're tired of forgetting to catch exceptions and discovering them in production
 - You need automatic error type inference from declared functions
+- You need retries, timeouts, and backoff without adopting Effect's ecosystem
 - You're building workflows that benefit from step caching or resume state
 - You want type-safe error handling without the learning curve of Effect
 - Your team knows async/await but wants better error handling than try/catch